Bkhufa/Gole/README.md

 # Gole Bot

 Bringing search engine to your group chat so you don't need to open your browser.
-Powered by DuckDuckGo Instant Answer API
+Powered by 3 Google Search APIs.

 Platform: LINE

-Version : 1.5
+Version : 2.0